Bosardt History, Family Crest & Coats of Arms

 Another 30 words (2 lines of text) are included under the topic Early Bosardt Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bosardt family to the New World and Oceana
+Migration of the Bosardt family

 Many Germans emigrated across the Atlantic to seek better lives in North America.
 This great migration began in the middle of the 17th century and continued into the 20th century.
 Resettlement was particularly attractive to those from Westphalia as a means of escape from poverty and religious persecution.
 For many Westphalian farmers, the chance to own one's own land was also a major incentive.
 The process of the widespread colonization of the United States began in 1650, when many immigrants from Germany settled in pockets in Pennsylvania, Texas, New York, Illinois, and California.
 In Canada, German settlements centered around Ontario and the Prairie provinces.
 Among them: Jean Bossard arrived in Virginia with his wife and 3 children in 1700; Balthasar Bossart, age 30, who arrived in Philadelphia in 1735; Barbara Bossart settled in Carolina in 1738.